brainsqueeze/OpenNMT-tf/README.md

 *The project is still in beta and does not come with stability guarantees.*

+## Hindi-to-English learning

+This fork of the main OpenNMT-tf project contains training documents and supporting scripts for training and serving up a Hindi to English model.
+See the data [README](hindi-en-data/README.md) for details.

 ## Key features

 OpenNMT-tf focuses on modularity to support advanced modeling and training capabilities: